 Why bet?

-In brief: I just don't believe in the very existence of the Higgs.
-And I am curious if the > 3 billion Euros spent for the Large Hadron Collider at CERN will lead to something really exciting or, instead, another giant toy will have been built because there was a lack of good ideas in theoretical physics.
+In brief: I just don't believe that the Higgs makes sense.
+And I am also convinced that the > 3 billion Euros spent for the Large Hadron Collider at CERN will not lead to something really exciting, but another giant toy has been built because there was a lack of good ideas in theoretical physics.

 This is a controversial issue which may be discussed for month.
-In such cases, the German philosopher Immanuel Kant recommended a bet.
-The bet, he said, distinguishes naturally between conviction and simple opinion.
+In such cases, the German philosopher Immanuel Kant recommended a bet - see My $100 offer and Place your bet for details.